 Coupstick Chaplain

-For that reason and in light of America’s calling, founded upon the principles of “liberty and justice for all,” I dare say we’ve drifted.
-In consideration of the fact, we might then do well to remember its angelic tutelary, Columbia, who even now stands watch over our eastern gate.
-Holding high the Torch of Freedom in her right hand, in welcome to all those seeking refuge, and in her left, The Constitution, in warning to anyone whose selfish ambitions tend toward “the pragmatic application of mechanisms and strategies designed to keep a group in power, regardless of their ideals, morals, or even their ultimate purpose.”
+In retrospect, while confidentiality is a given when it comes to chaplaincy, this blog will attempt to address the deeper and often divisive issues pertaining to the warriors calling.
+Yet with the public serving as a backstop for our not uncommon interests, I feel I’m left with but little choice than to call things as they are.
+To say then that I’m duly concerned about our current unrest and the mounting challenges we face as a nation would be an understatement, as in light of America’s founding I see a noticeable drift.
+In consideration of the fact, we might then do well to remember our angelic tutelary – Columbia, who even now stands watch over our eastern gate.
+Holding high the Torch of Freedom in her right hand, in welcome to all those seeking refuge, and in her left, The Constitution, in warning to anyone whose selfish ambitions might tend toward “the pragmatic application of mechanisms and strategies designed to keep a group in power, regardless of their ideals, morals, or even their ultimate purpose.”
 (Lavenda, 2009).

 “Walk Softly, but Carry a Big Stick!”